 The required average in secondary school certificate.

 A valid English Proficiency Certificate with the required score.

+Approval of the Dean and Registrar.

+Settling all pending dues

+Deament of the new information for

-Approval of the Dean and Registrar. - \circ Payment of the non-refundable application fee
+\circ Payment of the non-refundable application fee